East Hoathly – Dedication unknown

 The rest dates from 1855-56 and appears to be the work of the son of the building contractor, A Cheale of Uckfield, who had the same name (B 13 p477).
 The son uses the late C13 style reasonably competently, with large gabled aisles, four-bay arcades and a large stone porch.
 The steep, thin roof timbers are the least convincing feature; the chancel roof is panelled.
 The tracery of Cheale’s larger windows is not ambitious but accurate.

 There are signs that the quality of construction was poor, possibly because of a lack of sufficient funds, and there were improvements in later years.
-Thus the east window was enlarged in 1884 (CDK 1884 pt 2 p157) with more elaborate geometrical tracery.
+Thus Cheale’s east triplet as described by Sir Stephen Glynne in 1868 (SRS 101 p107) was replaced in 1884 (CDK 1884 pt 2 p157) by a larger single opening with geometrical tracery.
 No architect is known, but the surrounding mosaics and tiling (see below), dated by an inscription to c1885, must be linked.
 J M Taylor worked on the rectory in 1882-83 (ESRO Par 378/4/1-2) and designed certain fittings in 1893 (ibid Par 378/4/78), so he may have done this work.
 There were repairs in 1963-64 and again in 1976 by J L Denman and his son (ICBS).

 Fittings and monuments